mogoson/MGS.SerialPort/Assets/MGS-SerialPort/Readme.txt

     Unity 5.0 or above.
     .Net Framework 2.0.

+    If Unity 5.3 or higher version, the Json plugin(Newtonsoft.Json.dll) can be delete.

     If namespace error, set the "Api Compatibility Level" as ".NET 2.0".
     Find in the path "Build Settings -> Player Settings -> Other Settings".
 --------------------------------------------------------------------------